 I think the biggest impact is that students can put theory into practice.
-I've seen them use Early Learners Can Code using Swift to teach functions to third through fifth graders.
-Another shared how they use Keynote in math lessons to keep students engaged.
+I've seen them use Early Learners Can Code using Swift to teach functions to year three to five students.
+Another shared how they use Keynote in maths lessons to keep students engaged.
 I'm really thankful to be doing this work and to be able to see its impact in a meaningful and creative way.
-Additionally, we've also hired six graduates from the P-TEACH program as certified teachers, with many more in the pipeline to become future teachers in St. Vrain, Colorado, and beyond.
+Additionally, we've also hired six graduates from the P-TEACH programme as certified teachers, with many more in the pipeline to become future teachers in St. Vrain, Colorado, and beyond.